LukeShortCloud/rootpages/src/openstack/tripleo.rst

 Ansible Playbooks (config-download)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Queens release of TripleO featured optional usage of Ansible configuration management via a feature called ``config-download``.
-It has been the default method of deployment since Rocky.
-TripleO will log into the Overcloud nodes and configure a ``tripleo-admin`` user that will be used by Ansible for running updates and upgrades in the future [39].
+It has been the default method of deployment since Rocky where it also added official support for deploying Ceph and Octavia.
+TripleO will log into the Overcloud nodes and configure a ``tripleo-admin`` user that will be used by Ansible for running updates and upgrades [39].
 Use these arguments to enable config-download on Queens.

 .. code-block:: sh